- GCC/FredNats Jackie Robinson Essay contest

 Ceili was president of JM’s French and Amnesty International Clubs.
 At UVa she studied global sustainability and was active with Habitat for Humanity, the Community Garden, and the Outdoors Club.
 She planned to join the Peace Corps after college and pursue a career in global sustainability and writing.

 Scholarship funds may be used for post-secondary educational expenses including tuition, books, fees, room and board.
-(Post-secondary education can include college/university, vocational school, trade school, etc.) Pick up an application in the JMHS Counseling Center.
+(Post-secondary education can include college/university, vocational school, trade school, etc.)

 Our Star Scholarship is a highly competitive one-time $2,500 scholarship recognizing graduating high school senior women who demonstrate outstanding leadership, academic achievement, extracurricular activities and community service and who plan to pursue full or part time post-secondary education in the United States or Canada beginning the fall following their high school graduation.